 In addition to promoting new content, you can also use the platforms to regularly share your evergreen content.
 This can increase your positive social signals for these pieces and increase the traffic to the pages receive.
-High traffic and engagement rates will in turn improve your SEO.
+High traffic and engagement rates will in turn improve your SEO and SEO reports.

 To build interest in your account, post about interesting trends within your industry.
 Stay on top of news and engage with your customers about topics of interest for them.
 Do not be afraid to post articles that come from other sources if you think they would provide value for your followers.